Englund Marine & Industrial Supply is your one stop shop for crab gear!

 - Identify Sex Of Dungeness Crab: On the underside of the Dungeness Crab, check the abdominal flap: Males have a thin triangular flap, while females have a rounded, shorter flap.
 You can only legally harvest male Dungeness Crab.

 - Measuring Your Crab: Using a crab gauge, measure in a straight line across the back, not including the spines.
-Dungeness Crab must be 5-3/4" or wider depending on local regulations.
+Dungeness Crab must be 5-3/4" or 6" depending on local regulations.

 Keep & Store Your Catch

 - What to keep: Check local regulations for legal crab size.
-Dungeness Crab must be 5-3/4" or larger, Rock Crab minimums depend on location.
+Dungeness Crab must be 5-3/4" or 6" depending on location, Rock Crab minimums depend on location.
 Release "soft shell" crab: these crab are newly molted and meat pick can be very low and stringy.